javierbrea/eslint-plugin-boundaries/docs/rules/no-private.md

 * Private elements can't be used by anyone except its parent. _(and any other descendant of the parent when `allowUncles` option is enabled)_
 * Private elements can import public elements.
 * Private elements can import another private element when both have the same parent _("brother elements")_
-* Private elements can import anoother private element if it is a direct child of a common ancestor, and the `allowUncles` option is enabled.
+* Private elements can import another private element if it is a direct child of a common ancestor, and the `allowUncles` option is enabled.

 ### Options

 ```
-"boundaries/no-private": [<enabled>, { "allowUncles": <boolean> }]
+"boundaries/no-private": [<enabled>, { "allowUncles": <boolean>, "message": <string> }]
 ```

 * `enabled`: for enabling the rule.
 0=off, 1=warn, 2=error.
 * `allowUncles`: Optional.
 If set to `false`, it disallows importing "uncle elements".
 Default is `true`.
+* `message`: Custom message for the rule errors.
+Note that __the rule default message provides enough information about why the error was produced__, so you should define a custom message only if you are sure about what you are doing.
+Read ["error messages"](#error-messages) for further information.

 ##### Options example